SS

 What Are Backlinks?
 SEO Definition, Types & How to Earn Them

-A backlink is an inbound hyperlink from one website to another.
-In SEO parlance, they are also called inbound links, external links, or simply "links."
-Google's original PageRank algorithm treated links as votes of confidence — if reputable sites link to your page, that page is probably worth surfacing in search results.
-Links remain one of the strongest off-page ranking signals more than two decades later, even as Google's evaluation of link quality has grown far more sophisticated.
+A backlink is an inbound hyperlink from one website to another — when Site B links to Site A, that link is a backlink for Site A. In SEO, backlinks are also called inbound links, external links, or simply "links."
+Google's original PageRank algorithm treated links as votes: if reputable sites link to your page, that page is probably worth surfacing in search results.
+Links remain one of the strongest off-page ranking signals more than two decades later.

 Dofollow vs. Nofollow